ollipal/linkmou.se/js-testing/README.md

 Use pointer lock api on desktop side, when there.
 TEST IF WORK WHEN SCREEN NOT FOCUSED.

+TAURI SYSTEM TRAY
+On Linux, you need to install one of libayatana-appindicator or libappindicator3 packages.
+Tauri determines which package to use at runtime, with libayatana being the preferred one if both are installed.

 ## JS

 - You can call requestPointerLock() directly if the user has accepted a fullscreen request: